 The specimens distributed were obtained from a range of surveys from around the North-East Atlantic.
-Six of the RT56 specimens were donated by Ton van Haaren, who also reviewed the bulletin and provided many of the photographs used.
+One of the RT57 specimens were donated by Igor Jirkov, Two of the RT58 specimens were donated by Ton van Haaren, who also provided comparative material for photographs, as did Bianka Rasch.
+Marco Faasse provided some photographs.
 Care was taken to provide animals of similar size and condition for each laboratory.
 Each specimen was uniquely identifiable by means of a coded label and all material has been retained for subsequent checking.
 For both ring tests, the specimens were taken from samples within a single survey and, in most cases, they were from a single sample, or replicates from a single sampling station.
-For RT56, a translation of a recent paper on marine and brackish water oligochaetes (Van Haaren, 2016) was circulated to participants for use with the RT and Ton van Haaren participated in the RT and checked additional material, by means of confirmation of identifications.